mortii/anki-morphs/docs/src/user_guide/usage/reviewing-cards.md

 Stuttered names or words might accidentally produce morphs that don't make any sense in the context, and you should probably just suspend these cards or mark them as known if there are many of them.

-MorphMan might seem error-prone at first, like mixing up two (seemingly) different morphs, but the more data it accumulates the more accurate it becomes, so try not to get discouraged!
+AnkiMorphs might seem error-prone at first, like mixing up two (seemingly) different morphs, but the more data it accumulates the more accurate it becomes, so try not to get discouraged!
 It becomes much more enjoyable to use the after you know a couple hundred morphs.